Neolithic: South and East Asia

 Settled life, encompassing the transition from foraging to farming and pastoralism, began in South Asia in the region of Balochistan, Pakistan, around 7,000 BC.
 At the site of Mehrgarh, Balochistan, presence can be documented of the domestication of wheat and barley, rapidly followed by that of goats, sheep, and cattle.
-In April 2006, it was announced in the scientific journal Nature that the oldest (and first early Neolithic) evidence for the drilling of teeth in vivo (using bow drills and flint tips) was found in Mehrgarh.
+In April 2006, it was announced in the scientific journal Nature that the oldest (and first Early Neolithic) evidence for the drilling of teeth in vivo (using bow drills and flint tips) was found in Mehrgarh.

-In South India, the Neolithic began by 6500 BC and lasted until around 1400 BC when the Megalithic transition period began.
-South Indian Neolithic is characterized by Ash mounds from 2500 BC in Karnataka region, expanded later to Tamil Nadu.
+In South India, the Neolithic began by 3000 BC and lasted until around 1400 BC when the Megalithic transition period began.
+South Indian Neolithic is characterized by Ash mounds (created from ritual burning of wood, dung and animal matter) from 2500 BC in Karnataka region, expanded later to Tamil Nadu.

 In East Asia, the earliest sites include the Nanzhuangtou culture around 9500–9000 BC, Pengtoushan culture around 7500–6100 BC, and Peiligang culture around 7000–5000 BC.
 The prehistoric Beifudi site near Yixian in Hebei Province, China, contains relics of a culture contemporaneous with the Cishan and Xinglongwa cultures of about 6000–5000 BC, Neolithic cultures east of the Taihang Mountains, filling in an archaeological gap between the two Northern Chinese cultures.
 The total excavated area is more than 1200 yd2, and the collection of Neolithic findings at the site encompasses two phases.
 Between 3000 and 1900 BC, the Longshan culture existed in the middle and lower Yellow River valley areas of northern China.
 Towards the end of the 3rd millennium BC, the population decreased sharply in most of the region and many of the larger centres were abandoned, possibly due to environmental change linked to the end of the Holocene Climatic Optimum.

-The 'Neolithic' (defined in this paragraph as using polished stone implements) remains a living tradition in small and extremely remote and inaccessible pockets of West Papua (Indonesian New Guinea).
+The 'Neolithic' (defined in this paragraph as using polished stone implements) remains a living tradition in small and extremely remote and inaccessible pockets of West Papua.
 Polished stone adze and axes are used in the present day (as of 2008) in areas where the availability of metal implements is limited.
 This is likely to cease altogether in the next few years as the older generation die off and steel blades and chainsaws prevail.

 In 2012, news was released about a new farming site discovered in Munam-ri, Goseong, Gangwon Province, South Korea, which may be the earliest farmland known to date in east Asia.
 "No remains of an agricultural field from the Neolithic period have been found in any East Asian country before, the institute said, adding that the discovery reveals that the history of agricultural cultivation at least began during the period on the Korean Peninsula".
 The farm was dated between 3600 and 3000 BC.
 Pottery, stone projectile points, and possible houses were also found.
 "In 2002, researchers discovered prehistoric earthenware, jade earrings, among other items in the area".
 The research team will perform accelerator mass spectrometry (AMS) dating to retrieve a more precise date for the site.